-The organising committee for the first IFBF identified the need to develop standards to support the growing flow battery industry, and following successful discussions at the following year’s meeting it was agreed to develop a Workshop Agreement to cover the flow battery industry.
-Working with the staff of CENELEC we were able to form the CENELEC Workshop on Flow Batteries (CLC WS 5) in November 2011 with the intention to develop a CWA ‘Flow batteries – Guidance on the specification, installation and operation.’.
+The organising committee for the first IFBF identified the need to develop standards to support the growing flow battery industry.
+Following successful discussions with the staff of CEN-CENELEC we were able to form the CENELEC Workshop on Flow Batteries (CLC WS 5) with the intention to develop a CWA ‘Flow batteries – Guidance on the specification, installation and operation’.
 A number of companies participated in the Workshop, and were supported by several individuals with a keen interest in the topic.
 The Osterreichischer Verband fur Elektrotechnik (OVE) provided the Secretariat, and the Chairman was provided by Swanbarton Limited acting on behalf of the IFBF.
 The Workshop ran from November 2011 and the CWA 50611: ‘Flow batteries – Guidance on the specification, installation and operation’ was published in April 2013.
 It is available through CENELEC national members or from OVE.
-Note that the CWA is a CNELEC published document and must be purchased through the OVE.
+Note that the CWA is a CENELEC published document and must be purchased through the OVE.
 The IFBF is unable to supply copies.

 This document may be used by industry pending the development of full standards published by national or international standardisation bodies.

-All those working in the flow battery industry should be aware of the relevant national and international standards that cover batteries and energy storage systems, as well as the specific work covering flow batteries.
-Some international standards include:
+All those working in the flow battery industry should be aware of the relevant national and international standards that cover batteries and energy storage systems, as well as the specific work covering flow batteries including:

 - IEC 61427-2: Secondary cells and batteries for renewable energy storage – General requirements and methods of test – Part 2: on-grid applications